nextstrain/docs.nextstrain.org/src/guides/bioinformatics/filtering-and-subsampling.rst

 Filtering and Subsampling
 =========================

-Below are some examples of using :doc:`augur filter <augur:usage/cli/filter>` to sample data.
+Below are some examples of using :doc:`augur filter <augur:usage/cli/filter>` and :doc:`augur subsample <augur:usage/cli/subsample>` to sample data.

 .. contents:: Table of Contents
    :local: